HCastano/urban-planning-in-the-paraverse-with-ink/README.md

     - [Rust Integration](#rust-integration)
 - [Conclusion](#conclusion)

-## Intro
+## Introduction

 The current trend in the blockchain space is one in which application specific blockchains (app-chains) are becoming more and more common.

-The idea that specilizaton is the be-all-end-all for the future of blockchain is overblown.
+However, the idea of that specialization is the be-all-end-all for the future of blockchain is overblown.

-We seem to have forgotten that smart contracts will play a crutial role in this app-chain world.
+We seem to have forgotten that smart contracts will play a crucial role in this app-chain world.

 Their ease of development, deployment and flexibility creates developer velocity and